harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

      If NFT asset is uploaded successfully, NFT.Storage will do the following two things:

      + Store NFT image on IPFS & Filecoin.
-     + Update NFT metadata with IPFS Link to your NFT image, then store NFT metadata on IPFS & Filecoin.
+     + Update NFT metadata with the IPFS link to your NFT image, then also store the NFT metadata on IPFS & Filecoin.

 4. **Mint a new NFT on Harmony**